Dior celebrates couture craft, as maskless Delevingne irks

 Some of the silhouettes verged on pastiche, such as jutting spikes that emanated incoherently from a model’s bust.

-But the fastidious construction of many gowns — such as one with gold tentacles spilling down like a jellyfish — surely made up for it.
-The palatial setting — Le Petit Palais — with its myriad moldings and busts also added to the Grecian drama effect.
+But the fastidious construction of many gowns — one had gold tentacles spilling down like a jellyfish — surely made up for it.
+The palatial setting — Le Petit Palais — with its myriad moldings and busts also added to the Grecian drama.

 GAULTIER REMEMBERS THIERRY MUGLER

-French fashion designer Thierry Mugler, whose dramatic designs were worn by celebrities like Madonna, Lady Gaga and Cardi B, has died at 73.
+French fashion designer Thierry Mugler, whose theatrical designs were worn by celebrities like Madonna, Lady Gaga and Cardi B, has died at 73.
 The announcement on his official Instagram said he died Sunday.

-A contemporary of French couturier Jean Paul Gaultier who admired his work, Mugler was known for his architectural style, defined by broad shoulders and a tiny waist.
+A contemporary of Jean Paul Gaultier who admired his work, Mugler was known for his architectural style, defined by broad shoulders and tiny waist.
 Much has been said over the years of the tensions between the two fashion greats, rumors that Gaultier has said belong to the past.

 In a bittersweet message Monday, Gaultier told The Associated Press that his old acquaintance has now “gone to revamp the angels and demons up there.
 The sky was his color.”